edteamlat/go-wizard/README.md

 # the module_name is used to create the imports
 module_name: github.com/edteamlat/go-wizzard

-# Use for the name of the structs of the different layers
+# Is Use for the name of the structs of the different layers
 model: UserRole

 # Will be use for the table name and constraints
-# also, it'll be converted to camel case to be use
+# also, it'll be converted to UpperCamelCase to be use
 # for the Slice model
 table: user_roles